nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_consultation_guidance.md

 Where a provider system is not able to export a linked clinical item, it will create a section.section.entry (or section.entry) entry with the:

 -   Reference.Identifier set to null; and
--   Reference.Display set to “Clinical item not supported by the provider system.”
+-   Reference.Display set to “[Clinical area] item is not supported by the provider system.”

+       Where [Clinical area] identifies the type of the clinical item that is not supported.

+       For example "Referral item is not supported by the provider system.”

 ## Suppression of empty consultations, topics and headings